wso2/docs-mi/en/docs/reference/connectors/db-event-inbound-endpoint/db-event-inbound-endpoint-example.md

 The following are the main features of the event generator.

 1. Trigger an event with the data of the table row when a new record is added or updated.
-Optionally, delete the row associated with the event after triggering the event
+Optionally, delete the row associated with the event after triggering the event.
 2. Trigger an event when a boolean field is flipped in a particular table row.

 ## What you'll build